Frequently Asked Questions

 Do I also need a doula?

-I was a Birth Doula for a long time, understand the value very personally, and would not Birth without one myself.
+I was a Birth Doula for a long time, understand the value and impact very personally, and would not birth without one myself.
 Besides, I know some GREAT ones!
 Just ask!

 Do I also need an OB/Doctor?